 This summer, I made a mistake.
-I did fasted running (running on an empty stomach) for my entire base phase of marathon training.
+I combined intermittent fast and exercise for almost my entire base phase of marathon training.
 The result?
 I got injured and will not be racing my marathon this fall.

 Let me back up and explain why I decided to intermittent fast and exercise, and make the case for why you SHOULD NOT.